-Here is a deep dive on the current rotation, where I detail the current dinner rotation and recipes I’m using, prep notes, and why these meals made the cut.
+Here is a deep dive on the current rotation.
+In this post, I detail the current dinner rotation, recipes I’m using, prep notes, and why these meals made the cut.

 The New Rotation